ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Similar to [replicated_deduplication_window](#replicated-deduplication-window), `replicated_deduplication_window_seconds` specifies how long to store hash sums of blocks for insert deduplication.
 Hash sums older than `replicated_deduplication_window_seconds` are removed from ClickHouse Keeper, even if they are less than ` replicated_deduplication_window`.

+## max_replicated_logs_to_keep

+How many records may be in log, if there is inactive replica.
+Inactive replica becomes lost when when this number exceed.

+Possible values:

+-   Any positive integer.

+Default value: 1000

+## min_replicated_logs_to_keep

+Keep about this number of last records in ZooKeeper log, even if they are obsolete.
+It doesn't affect work of tables: used only to diagnose ZooKeeper log before cleaning.

+Possible values:

+-   Any positive integer.

+Default value: 10

+## prefer_fetch_merged_part_time_threshold

+If time passed after replication log entry creation exceeds this threshold and sum size of parts is greater than `prefer_fetch_merged_part_size_threshold`, prefer fetching merged part from replica instead of doing merge locally.
+To speed up very long merges.

+Possible values:

+-   Any positive integer.

+Default value: 3600

+## prefer_fetch_merged_part_size_threshold

+If sum size of parts exceeds this threshold and time passed after replication log entry creation is greater than `prefer_fetch_merged_part_time_threshold`, prefer fetching merged part from replica instead of doing merge locally.
+To speed up very long merges.

+Possible values:

+-   Any positive integer.

+Default value: 10,737,418,240

+## execute_merges_on_single_replica_time_threshold

+When greater than zero only a single replica starts the merge immediately, others wait up to that amount of time to download the result instead of doing merges locally.
+If the chosen replica doesn't finish the merge during that amount of time, fallback to standard behavior happens.

+Possible values:

+-   Any positive integer.

+Default value: 0

+## remote_fs_execute_merges_on_single_replica_time_threshold

+When greater than zero only a single replica starts the merge immediately if merged part on shared storage and `allow_remote_fs_zero_copy_replication` is enabled.

+Possible values:

+-   Any positive integer.

+Default value: 1800

+## try_fetch_recompressed_part_timeout

+Recompression works slow in most cases, so we don't start merge with recompression until this timeout and trying to fetch recompressed part from replica which assigned this merge with recompression.

+Possible values:

+-   Any positive integer.

+Default value: 7200

+## always_fetch_merged_part

+If true, replica never merge parts and always download merged parts from other replicas.

+Possible values:

+-   true, false

+Default value: false

+## max_suspicious_broken_parts

+Max broken parts, if more - deny automatic deletion.

+Possible values:

+-   Any positive integer.

+Default value: 10

+## max_suspicious_broken_parts_bytes

+Max size of all broken parts, if more - deny automatic deletion.

+Possible values:

+-   Any positive integer.

+Default value: 1,073,741,824

+## max_files_to_modify_in_alter_columns

+Not apply ALTER if number of files for modification(deletion, addition) more than this.

+Possible values:

+-   Any positive integer.

+Default value: 75

+## max_files_to_remove_in_alter_columns

+Not apply ALTER, if number of files for deletion more than this.

+Possible values:

+-   Any positive integer.

+Default value: 50

+## replicated_max_ratio_of_wrong_parts

+If ratio of wrong parts to total number of parts is less than this - allow to start.

+Possible values:

+-   Float, 0.0 - 1.0

+Default value: 0.5

+## replicated_max_parallel_fetches_for_host

+Limit parallel fetches from endpoint (actually pool size).

+Possible values:

+-   Any positive integer.

+Default value: 15

+## replicated_fetches_http_connection_timeout

+HTTP connection timeout for part fetch requests.
+Inherited from default profile `http_connection_timeout` if not set explicitly.

+Possible values:

+-   Any positive integer.

+Default value: Inherited from default profile `http_connection_timeout` if not set explicitly.

+## replicated_can_become_leader

+If true, Replicated tables replicas on this node will try to acquire leadership.

+Possible values:

+-   true, false

+Default value: true

+## zookeeper_session_expiration_check_period

+ZooKeeper session expiration check period, in seconds.

+Possible values:

+-   Any positive integer.

+Default value: 60

+## detach_old_local_parts_when_cloning_replica

+Do not remove old local parts when repairing lost replica.

+Possible values:

+-   true, false

+Default value: true

 ## replicated_fetches_http_connection_timeout {#replicated_fetches_http_connection_timeout}

 HTTP connection timeout (in seconds) for part fetch requests.
 Inherited from default profile [http_connection_timeout](./settings.md#http_connection_timeout) if not set explicitly.